DrJohnTheDataPro/portfolio/README.md

 # Data Analyst

 ### Education
+ * Computer Science, PhD, University of Waterloo
+ * Computer Science, MSc, University of Manitoba
-Computer Science, PhD
+ * Computer Science, BTech, Federal University of Technology, Akure

-### Sample Protfolio Project
-**Data Analyst Portfolio Project: Analyzing Bank Transaction Data in Python, Pandas, SQL, and Power BI** I showcased proficiency in a diverse skillset:
+### Data Analyst Portfolio Project: Analyzing Bank Transaction Data in Python, Pandas, SQL, and Power BI
+I showcased proficiency in a diverse skillset:

-Part 1: Data Wrangling with Python and Pandas:
+Part 1: *Data Wrangling with Python and Pandas*:
   * Leveraged Python and Pandas for initial data exploration and preprocessing, ensuring data readiness for further analysis.
-Part 2: SQL for Structured Data Management:
+Part 2: *SQL for Structured Data Management*:
   * Utilized SQL within MS SQL Server to efficiently load and preprocess the data within a structured environment.
-Part 3: Exploratory Data Analysis with SQL:
+Part 3: *Exploratory Data Analysis with SQL, Python, and Pandas*:
   * Performed in-depth EDA directly within MS SQL Server, uncovering initial patterns and trends in the Transactions and Loan data.
-Part 4: Power BI Visualization and Storytelling:
+Part 4: *Visualization and Storytelling with Power BI*:
   * Transformed insights into a captivating Power BI report, employing clear and insightful visualizations to tell the story about loan balances, loan payments, and other banking transactions.

 **Bonus: Jupyter Notebook Synergy:**